 CSMS, Eric Zylman

 Emerging engineers are developing advanced skills with 3D printers.
 Students in 7th and 8th grade learn to draft engineered drawings, use CAD software, and produce an original object in the Principles of Applied Engineering class.
 The process of design, computation and instrumentation creates innovative career paths for 140 students each year.
-The grant of $2,000 is sponsored by TDI Brooks.
+The grant of $2,000 is sponsored by TDI-Brooks International, Inc.